Norms, expectations, & resources

 Current Graduate Students

 Sam began their Masters in Biology in Fall 2024.
-They will be using eDNA to detect rare salamanders in Minnesota.
-Stay tuned for more details about their research!
+For their thesis research they will be using eDNA to detect Spotted Salamanders (Ambystoma maculatum) in Minnesota.

 Email: samantha.skinner.2 [at] go.stcloudstate.edu